FreshDave29/SlotHel/README.md

 Can be changed to any integer value equal or above 5 sec.,but low values should be used with caution to prevent blocking EuroScope.

+#### `.slothel airport xxxx`

+xxxx = 4-letter ICAO of airport, to use the slots from.
+Default LOWW, in Vacc-Austria the following alternatives are valid: LOWW, LOWI, LOWS

+Selection of unknown ICAO results in connection timeouts during data retrieval.

 #### `.slothel debug`

 Default off